Texas v. United States

 Case Summary

 Pursuant to H. Res.
-6 (2019), the U.S. House of Representatives of the 116th Congress, represented by the General Counsel of the House of Representatives, Munger, Tolles & Olson, and CAC, moved to intervene as a defendant, and the Fifth Circuit granted the motion.
+6 (2019), the U.S. House of Representatives of the 116th Congress, represented by the General Counsel of the House of Representatives, Munger, Tolles & Olson, and CAC, moved to intervene, and the Fifth Circuit granted the motion.

-First, the brief argues that neither the individual plaintiffs nor the state plaintiffs have standing to challenge Section 5000A.
+At the Supreme Court, the House’s brief made three principal points.
+First, neither the individual plaintiffs nor the state plaintiffs have standing to challenge Section 5000A.
 The individual plaintiffs do not have standing because Section 5000A, as construed by the Supreme Court, does not require them to purchase health insurance.
 Moreover, with the shared responsibility payment set at zero following the 2017 amendment, the government no longer has any ability to enforce the mandate, and there is therefore no injury for failing to comply.
-The state plaintiffs also lack standing because they allege only a speculative chain of inferences that Section 5000A will somehow result in additional enrollment in Medicaid and CHIP and thereby burden state finances, despite the government having no ability to enforce the mandate after the 2017 amendment.
-They also fail to offer any evidence supporting their claim.
+The state plaintiffs also lack standing because they allege only a speculative chain of inferences that Section 5000A might somehow result in additional enrollment in Medicaid and CHIP and thereby burden state finances, despite the government having no ability to enforce the mandate after the 2017 amendment.
+The states challenging the ACA also failed to offer any evidence supporting their claim.

-Second, the brief argues that because Section 5000A as amended has no binding effect or enforcement mechanism, and therefore does not alter anyone’s legal rights, its validity no longer depends on an enumerated power.
-And even if the Court concludes that Section 5000A must be grounded in an enumerated power, the Court should still uphold it as necessary and proper to the exercise of Congress’ taxing and commerce powers.
+Second, because Section 5000A as amended has no binding effect or enforcement mechanism, and therefore does not alter anyone’s legal rights, its validity no longer depends on an enumerated power.

 Case Timeline